bigskysoftware/htmx/www/essays/when-to-use-hypermedia.md

 "Ah ha!", exclaims the SPA partisan, "See, even GitHub can't get this right!"

-Well, yes, but there are [a few techniques for making this work](https://htmx.org/examples/update-other-content/), and, if you watch their talk, Contexte managed it, using events.
+Well, yes, but there are [a few techniques for making this work](https://htmx.org/examples/update-other-content/), and, if you watch their talk, Contexte handled this situation easily, using events.

 But, let us grant that this is an area where the hypermedia approach can get into trouble.
 To avoid this problem, one strategy is to colocate and next the dependent elements for a given resource within an area in the application.